lustraka/data-analyst-portfolio-project-2022/cs03_VaVaI_AI/01_Admin/PLCM_master.md

 - Results
   - Add links to relevant entries from the general journal to this study journal.
   - Restructure the kick-off search page.
+  - Distinguish a code of practice for database, internet, and paper's citation searches!

 ## GODA Template
 WP XYZ|OVI|SoV| Assumptions